-In this course, we will explore how our life experiences related to race, gender identity, war, trauma, hunger, addiction and healing can be explored through poetry, and held by our poems.
-This course will include a focus on craft, provide weekly generative writing prompts, poem readings, and group discussion over virtual campfire.
+In this course, we will explore how our life experiences related to race, gender identity, war, trauma, grief and loss, addiction and healing can be explored through poetry, and held by our poems.
+This course will include a focus on craft, provide weekly generative writing prompts, poem readings, podcast interviews, experiential embodiment practices, and group discussion over virtual campfire via Google Meet (or Zoom).
 We’ll also engage in weekly workshop.
 Each poet’s work will receive peer review weekly, as well as written comments from me.
-Each member of the course will be workshopped by the entire group 3 times.
-By the end of this series, you will have generated a few drafts of new poems, and perhaps revised others.
-You will have deepened your craft knowledge, explored new ways of approaching your poetry, and will have built new self-care skills to inhabit yourself and your writing life in renewed ways.

 VIRTUAL CAMPFIRES: WEDNESDAYS,

 INVESTMENT IN YOURSELF & YOUR POETRY: $455

 Email firstname.lastname@example.org with questions and to register.
 Payment options include check and Square.

 “Oh, darling, let your body in, let it tie you in, in comfort.”